drytoastman/scorekeeperbackend/README.md

-# This is now a legacy project, it will be archived soon
+# This is now a legacy project, it has been archived.

 # Scorekeeper Backend